What is Uninsured/Underinsured Motorist Coverage?

 Do you need a lawyer?

 Insurance companies are a business.
 In our opinion, their job is to make money for themselves.
+Not having bodily injury coverage as a requirement in Florida helps insurance companies, and hurts you, or a loved one hurt in a crash.
+This is why insurance companies fought passing a law that required bodily injury coverage in 2021.
 You need to ask if you have a claim, is the insurance company going to pay for my losses as they promise in the commercials?

 Or, is the company going to avoid my calls, give excuses on what they will pay, and suggest I do not need a lawyer until it is too late to protect myself?
 A call to Howell & Thornhill, P.A., is free.